appgineerin/Docs/content/atvo/appgineering-tv-overlay-for-iracing/docs/intro.md

 ## First start

 When you start the ATVO Launcher for the first time it will prompt you to download the latest version of ATVO.
 Please wait for the launcher to finish the download.
-Otherwise ATVO won't start.<br/>
+Otherwise ATVO won't start.
 By default the launcher will download the latest **stable** version of ATVO.

 **Note:** The launcher will automatically inform you if there is a new release available.
 Once the launcher detects a new release you can choose to download the new release or skip this version.